brentd09/AZ040Labs/PowerShell-Lab-11.md

     ```
     </Strong></details>

-> **Note:** You must start by querying the parent job and include the child jobs .
+> **Note:** You must start by querying the parent job and include the child jobs.
 Filter the child jobs so that just the **LON-DC1** job remains, and then receive the results from that job.
 You'll use a total of three commands to complete this step.

 ## Exercise 2: Creating a scheduled job